South Dakota Medicaid for Seniors & Long-Term Care

 Financial eligibility for South Dakota long-term care Medicaid

 South Dakota long-term care Medicaid uses non-MAGI eligibility rules.
-Asset limits and income limits apply.
-The asset limit for a single applicant is $2,000.
+Both asset limits and income limits apply, and the asset limit for a single applicant is $2,000.

 South Dakota Long Term Care Partnership Program